Good-Ghosting/goodghosting-protocol-v2/README.md

 To run the integrated test scenarios forking from Mainnet (Polygon or Celo) you'll have to:

-- Configure `WHALE_ADDRESS_FORKED_NETWORK` in your `.env` file, as you see the .env.example file the whale address is `0x075e72a5edf65f0a5f44699c7654c1a76941ddc8` for polygon & `0x5776b4893faca32A9224F18950406c9599f3B013` for celo.
+- Configure `WHALE_ADDRESS_FORKED_NETWORK` in your `.env` file.
+The file [.env.example](./.env.example) have sample whale addresses that can be used: `0x075e72a5edf65f0a5f44699c7654c1a76941ddc8` for polygon and `0x5776b4893faca32A9224F18950406c9599f3B013` for celo.

 - Update the strategy type in the deployment config and the inboundCurrencySymbol value according to the type of strategy you want to deploy.

 - Review the deployment configs ([deploy-config.js file](./deploy-config.js)) prior to executing the test on the forked network.

-- You'll also need a rpc provider the best option for polygon is infura for celo you can use their public rpc `https://forno.celo.org/`
+- You'll also need a rpc provider.
+The best option for polygon is infura and for celo you can use their public rpc `https://forno.celo.org/`

 ### Steps

 #### Polygon

-- **Aave V2/V3 Strategy Based Pool** As mentioned above we use hardhat for this, after doing the setup mentioned above, the next step is to set the `FORKING` var in your .env file as `true`, next in your [hardhat config](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/hardhat.config.ts#L63) you set your desired rpc url, currently a public rpc is set.
-Then you just run `yarn test`.
+- **Aave V2/V3 Strategy Based Pool** As mentioned above, we use hardhat for these tests.
+After doing the setup mentioned above, the next step is to set the `FORKING` var in your .env file to `true`.
+Next, in your [hardhat.config.ts](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/hardhat.config.ts#L63) file, you have to set your desired rpc url - currently a public rpc is set.
+Then you have to run `yarn test`.

-- **Curve Strategy Based Pool** As mentioned above we use truffle for this, so open a new terminal window and run `ganache-cli -f <Your Polygon RPC> -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}` and in the second window run `yarn test:fork:polygon` for fixed deposit pool & `yarn test:fork:variable:polygon` for variable deposit pool.
+- **Curve Strategy Based Pool** As mentioned above, we use truffle for these tests.
+Open a new terminal window and run `ganache-cli -f <Your Polygon RPC> -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}`.
+Then, in the second window, run `yarn test:fork:polygon` for fixed deposit pool & `yarn test:fork:variable:polygon` for variable deposit pools.

 #### Celo

-Since hardhat currently does not support celo, so we use truffle for celo fork tests.
-To start open another terminal window and run
-`ganache-cli -f https://forno.celo.org/ -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}` and in the second window run
+Since hardhat currently does not support celo, we use truffle for celo fork tests.
+To start open a terminal window and run `ganache-cli -f https://forno.celo.org/ -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}`.
+In a second terminal window run
-`yarn test:fork:celo` for fixed deposit pool, `yarn test:fork:variable:celo` for variable deposit pool/
+`yarn test:fork:celo` for fixed deposit pool or `yarn test:fork:variable:celo` for variable deposit pool/

 # Security Tools